 First option — FREEDOM TO PROVIDE CROSS-BORDER SERVICES

-- proof of EU/EEA citizenship
+- Proof of EU/EEA citizenship

-- evidence of no criminal convictions
+- Evidence of no criminal convictions

-- proof that the competent authority of the EU/EEA country of establishment has not issued a temporary or permanent ban on the provision of the service
+- Proof that the competent authority of the EU/EEA country of establishment has not issued a temporary or permanent ban on the provision of the service

-- certificate of the nature and duration of the activity issued by the competent authority of the EU/EEA country of establishment based on previous professional experience
+- Certificate of the nature and duration of the activity issued by the competent authority of the EU/EEA country of establishment based on previous professional experience

-- information on insurance
+- Liability insurance information

 Second option – FREEDOM TO ESTABLISH

-- proof of citizenship — certified translation by a court interpreter
+- Proof of citizenship — certified translation by a court interpreter

-- marriage certificate or other certificate proving change of name and/or surname (translation)
+- Marriage certificate or other certificate proving change of name and/or surname (translation)

 Recognition of qualifications